 - Financial management records

 - Land files

 Almost 50% of respondents indicated that the records have been sentenced and in the majority of cases the records have been classed as permanent.

 Key issues identified

 Barriers faced by agencies in relation to transferring records to PROV include:

 - Records still actively in use by agencies.

-- PROV should conduct further records surveys over the coming years to keep informed of the status close status Definition The ‘Status’ display column on the user’s list of current orders describes what state the order is in. of agency holdings.
+- PROV should conduct further records surveys over the coming years to keep informed of the status of agency holdings.

-- Records should be assessed close assessed Definition The document or service has been examined to determine if any changes are required. against a framework of high value high risk as a way to prioritise transfer of records to PROV.
+- Records should be assessed against a framework of high value high risk as a way to prioritise transfer of records to PROV.

 - Continuity of regular communications and encouragement of agencies to undertake transfers should be an ongoing priority.